python/cpython/Doc/library/csv.rst

    Associate *dialect* with *name*.  *name* must be a string.
 The dialect can be specified either by passing a sub-class of :class:`Dialect`, or by *fmtparams* keyword arguments, or both, with keyword arguments overriding parameters of the dialect.
-For full details about the dialect and formatting parameters, see section :ref:`csv-fmt-params`.
+For full details about dialects and formatting parameters, see the :ref:`csv-fmt-params` section.

 .. function:: unregister_dialect(name)